 Although there may be other causes of some of the above symptoms, a repetition or combination of these possible signs of bullying should be investigated by parents and teachers and reported/ recorded as appropriate (see below).

 We take the following preventative measures in order to ensure that bullying does not become a problem which is associated with Woodcote:

 - All new pupils (including boarders and our youngest pupils) are briefed thoroughly on the school’s expected standards of behaviour.
 They are told what to do if they encounter bullying.
 We guarantee that those who report bullying in good faith will not be punished and will be supported;

 - We use appropriate assemblies to explain the school policy on bullying.
 Our PSHEE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
 The programme is structured to enforce messages about community involvement and taking care of each other;

-- Other lessons, particularly RS, English and Drama highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show bullying to be unacceptable;
+- Other lessons, particularly TPR, English and Drama highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show bullying to be unacceptable;

 - All our pupils are encouraged to tell a member of staff at once if they know or suspect that bullying is taking place;

 - All boarders know how to report anxieties to the Matrons or to another member of the pastoral team;